Okerew/od.nvim/README.md

 * `ODErrors`: Shows the error picker.
 * `ODWarnings`: Shows the warning picker.
 * `ODOutput`: Shows the raw output of ODRun.
-* `ODClearTelescopeItems`: Clears diagnostic signs placed by OD.
+* `ODClearItems`: Clears diagnostic signs placed by OD.
+* `ODSuspicious`: Shows suspicious variables in a telescope picker.

 **Rust:**
 * `ODRustClippy`: Runs clippy for a rust project with picker logic.